-I was just running through the main plot of my new crime novel with my wife a few days ago and she pointed out some similarities to the plot of my last one.
+I was just running through the main plot of my new crime novel, A Patient Man, with my wife a few days ago and she pointed out some similarities to the motives of the killer in my last one.
 After arguing for a few moments and trying the ‘there are only so many stories and it’s how you tell them’ defence I acknowledged she was right.

 Unfortunately, by this time, I’d outlined almost 60 scenes and three sub-plots.
 I couldn’t abandon it all and I couldn’t go on – not with this ‘you’ve written this before you dummy’ gremlin sitting on my shoulder.
 So I tried tinkering.
 Could I use a different murder method?
 Could I use a different victim?
 Different killer?
 But I was so wedded to all the work I’d done and the intriguing (in my eyes) characters I’d developed that I couldn’t see past it.